chiselverify/chiselverify/README.md

 1. __Functional Coverage__: Enabling Functional Coverage features like Cover Points, Cross Coverage, Timed Coverage and Conditional Coverage.
 2. __Constrained Random Verification__: Allowing for constraints and random variables to be defined and used directly in Scala.
 3. __Bus Functional Models__: Enabling Transactional modeling for standardized Buses like _AXI4_.
 4. __Approximate Design Verification__: Provides comparative port samplers, as well as several error metrics that simplify the verification of approximate deisgns.

+> __THE API PRESENTED IN THIS README MIGHT BE OUT-DATED, AS IT IS ONLY UPDATED OCCASIONALLY.
+THE MAIN SOURCE OF INFORMATION THAT SHOULD BE USED TO LEARN HOW TO USE THE LIBRARY IS [THE WIKI](https://github.com/chiselverify/chiselverify/wiki).__

 ## Functional Coverage in Chisel
 The idea is to implement functional coverage features directly in Chisel.
 The structure of the system can be seen in the diagram below.